We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Nova Scotia are usually found when departing on a Tuesday.
 The departure day with the highest cost at present is Saturday.

-Flights at noon are typically the cheapest time of the day to fly to Nova Scotia.
-Flights in the morning are usually the most expensive.
+Flights in the afternoon are typically the cheapest time of the day to fly to Nova Scotia.
+Flights at noon are usually the most expensive.

 As a peninsula more than 500km long, it is no wonder that Nova Scotia is known the world over for its spectacular water scenes – whether they be along its rugged coastline, countless rivers and lakes or even its waterfalls.
 As its name suggests, the area shares a heritage with Scotland and visitors should not be surprised to find a strong Scots presence throughout the province.
 Themed pubs and bagpipes lend the place permanent links to the old country that jostle with the natural wonders of the new world for visitors’ attention.